 ICF focuses on provisioning and identity management, but also provides general purpose capabilities, including authentication, create, read, update, delete, search, scripting, and synchronization operations.
 Connector bundles rely on the ICF Framework, but applications remain completely separate from the connector bundles.
-This lets you change and update connectors without changing your application or its dependencies.
+This enables you to change and update connectors without changing your application or its dependencies.